In-Person and Online Tutoring Services for Students

 At the end of each session, the tutor provides you with a gold-colored confirmation slip to serve as proof of your visit.
 While many student-writers are not required to seek writing assistance by their instructors, they often choose to attach the slips to their final papers as evidence of their investment in the assignment.
 We also have online confirmation notices via e-mail for online appointments and/or classes.

 For a scheduled appointment, you are expected to arrive on time.
-If you are 5+ minutes late, a walk-in student may take your reservation.
+If you are 5+ minutes late, you will be marked as a no-show and a walk-in student may take your reservation.
 Additionally, you should bring the following items to your appointment:

 As a matter of courtesy, we ask that you cancel and/or reschedule a reservation at least 24 hours prior to your appointment.
 This allows other students the opportunity to work with a consultant during the particular time.
 To cancel/reschedule, access the online appointment book via your WOU Portal: